devmrin/pure-recipe-py/README.md

 - View recipes directly in your terminal.
 - Save recipes to markdown for easy access and sharing.
+- Copy recipes to clipboard for quick sharing.
 - Support for a wide range of cooking sites.
 - Easy-to-use command-line interface.